The Four Dimensions of Investing in Seniors Housing and Healthcare Real Estate

 CNL Healthcare Properties II intends to strategically capitalize on several long-term shifts in the United States, which are combining to make seniors housing and healthcare real estate an attractive investment opportunity.
 Collectively, these can be thought of as the 4Ds.

 The U.S. population is steadily getting older and living longer.
 This demographic trend will continue for the next several decades and will trigger corresponding shifts in the real estate required to house and care for aging residents.
-According to the U.S. Census Bureau, the seniors population will increase by more than 50 percent by 2030.
-During this period, more than 12,000 people will turn 65 every day.1
+According to the U.S. Census Bureau, the seniors population will increase by more than 50 percent by 2030.1 During this period, approximately 11,000 people will turn 65 every day.2

 The seniors population is anticipated to increase by 55 percent from 2015-20301